The Best 100 Canadian Dividend Stocks for 2023

 Dividend investing is a strategy that involves buying stocks that pay regular dividends, and often have a track record of increasing dividend payments on an annual basis.
 Investors can use their dividend income to either buy more shares via a dividend reinvestment plan (DRIP) or to generate a steady income stream.

-If dividend investing is something that interests you, there are plenty of places online where you can learn more about this tried and true investment strategy, starting with the following list of Top 100 Canadian Dividend Stocks for 2020.
+If dividend investing is something that interests you, there are plenty of places online where you can learn more about this tried and true investment strategy, starting with the following list of the highest-paying Canadian dividend stocks for 2022.
 But first, allow me to explain the methodology behind our top picks.

 Top 100 List Methodology

-For 2020, I compiled our list of Top 100 Canadian Dividend Stocks from two sources: The Canadian Dividend Aristocrats Index, as well as the Simply Investing Report.
+For 2022, I compiled our list of the Top 100 best Canadian dividend stocks from two sources: The Canadian Dividend Aristocrats Index, as well as the Simply Investing Report.
 Of course, any duplication from the two lists was removed, as well as the lowest yield performers from the combined list to arrive at 100.

 Top 100 Canadian Dividend Stocks